BigDataForSanDiego/Team-116/README.md

 #### Team Name: `Nexus`

 #### Your team’s hackathon idea in One sentence:
-##### `Our solution is to create a personalized healthcare agent utilizing ChatGPT’s Voice Assistant to increase the access to getting specialized care, reminders for appointments, and understanding cultural differences. .`
+##### `Our solution is to create a personalized healthcare agent utilizing ChatGPT’s Voice Assistant to increase the access to getting specialized care, reminders for appointments, and understanding cultural differences.`

 #### A visual